Resources

 Kim Scott's podcast frequently covers how managers can set meaningful goals tied to growth and impact.
 Useful for connecting goal-setting with individual development and team motivation.

-- Recruiting and Hiring (Manager Tools Podcast) — Mark Horstman and Michael Auzenne ↗
+Mark Horstman and Michael Auzenne

 A long-running podcast series with detailed, actionable episodes on interviewing, behavioral questions, and structured hiring decisions.
 Especially useful for new managers building disciplined hiring habits.